Rpoddar1953/Interactive-Lab-Hub/Lab 3/README.md

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?
+* We could log all of the user's answers to the questions, which could help us determine how long to wait before analyzing their answer.
+* We could also log the directions that user toggles the joy stick, which can help streamline the navigation.
+* Next time we could use the gesture sensor to enhance the interaction and capture how close or far the user tends to stand to the mic.